CoulsonZhang/Travel_bot/README.md

 Telegram_warpper: the implement of chat_bot through telegram

 Hi, this is my first travel adviser AI chat bot.

 I'm still working on it and try to improve its function.
 Working on:

- To do: first ingredient in SQL database is duplicated.
-Regenerate needed!!
  To do: the contry code needed(?)
  To do: The slot filling and negation would be implemented in the conversation loop To do: the pure language hotel reservation recommend !!!